 Clean Energy Project:

-With Groundwork’s support, Traverse City became the first city in Michigan to commit to 100% clean energy for its electrical supply, with a goal of making the transition by 2040.
+In addition, with Groundwork’s support, Traverse City became the first city in Michigan to commit to 100% clean energy for its electrical supply, with a goal of making the transition by 2040.
 Petoskey has also committed to 100% clean electricity and chose a completion date of 2035.
-A group in Leelanau County has been working toward making the entire county 100% clean energy for electrical supply.

 Groundwork was an important partner in helping both Traverse City and Petoskey to see feasible ways of reaching their 100% goals, which helped give city commissioners in both towns the confidence they needed to vote for this important and visionary goal.
-Groundwork is providing ongoing technical support to Petoskey as the city evaluates sites for a utility-scale solar field.
+Groundwork is providing ongoing support to Petoskey and Traverse City as these communities pursue their climate goals through pursuing building electrification policies, community solar projects, and advocacy for integrating energy efficiency measures and renewable energy production into city facilities.

-For more information about our 100% Clean Energy Communities program, please contact Groundwork Climate and Clean Energy Specialist Liv Rollinger.
+For more information about our Net Zero Communities program, please contact Groundwork Climate and Clean Energy Specialist Liv Rollinger.

 Take Action!

-- Team up with others passionate about community solar—advocacy is not a solo endeavor!
+• Team up with others passionate about community solar and building electrification—advocacy is not a solo endeavor!

 Zero-carbon electric heat for homes: Rural Electric Co-ops Lead Way